 Winter is THE best time to upgrade your bike and enjoy the benefits while the weather is at its worst.
 Even a low-cost option like replacing the bar tape can brighten long days in the saddle.
-If you are in need on a new winter / training bike check out the adaptable Merlin Axe Gravel.
-This entry-level Gravel bike is fitted with full Tiagra 10 speed groupset and is great over mixed terrain.
+If you are in need on a new winter / training bike check out the adaptable Merlin Roc Disc.
+This ‘do-it-all’ bike is fitted with full R7020 or R8020 groupset and is great bike.
 Full details here.

 Soon after setting out on a long ride, try to include an early, hardi-ish effort .
 This both warms up legs for the ride ahead, but also applies enough stresses to your bike to ensure that if anything is going to break, it would break nearer to home – rather than in the middle of nowhere.
 After all, nobody likes the silent treatment for a long drive home…

 What a great, practical present.
 Forget the posh slippers from Marks and Spencers, sooner or later your cassette and chain will wear out.